Reading time

 Our goal is for German customers to automatically associate the Ahinsa Shoes brand with sustainability and ethical practices — not just through declarations, but through concrete actions and consistent communication.

-When it comes to standard returns, we take a different approach: the customer covers the cost of sending the item back.A few years ago, this would have been unthinkable in Germany — but the mindset is shifting.
+For regular returns, we follow a different approach: the customer pays for sending the item back.
+A few years ago, this was hard to imagine in Germany — but the German mindset is changing.

 1. An increasing share of customers now see paid returns as an acceptable trade-off for greater sustainability in e-commerce.